TimothyAhong/Uken-Hackathon-2012/README.md

-Warrior O's
+Dominotion
 ================================

 ###### What?

 Warrior O's are part of a balance breakfast.
 You get your daily dose of puzzle game with a serving of medieval warriors.
-You can play Warrior O's for free at [warrioros.meteor.com](http://warrioros.meteor.com).
+You can play Warrior O's for free at [uken_hackathon.meteor.com](http://uken_hackathon.meteor.com).

 Warrior O's is multi-player tile based game.
 Go head to head with a friend (or a random person online) placing tiles to control your warrior.
 Take down the opponent's warrior before they take down yours!